Get your project estimate

 How long does it take for the newly applied deck stain to dry?

-Drying times vary depending on the type of stain and weather conditions.
-Generally, water-based stains dry to the touch in 2-6 hours, while oil-based stains may take 24-48 hours.
-However, for full curing, allow about 24 hours before light foot traffic, 3 days before replacing furniture, and 7 days for complete curing.
+Drying time will vary depending on the stain type and environmental conditions.
+Typically, water-based deck stains will be dry to the touch in 2-6 hours, whereas oil-based stains can take 24-48 hours.
+However, for the stain to fully cure, give your deck 24 hours after application to light foot traffic, 3 days to replace furniture, and 7 days for complete curing.

 What’s the difference between solid and semi‑transparent stains?